sensorlab/sna-lgtc-support/dts/README.md

 # Device Tree Source

+## Board versions

+We have device trees for these versions:

+ * `am335x-lgtc-wireless.dtb` - only the wireless module placed.

 ## Building

 The `dtb` that was built using these steps was tested on the `4.4.30-ti-r64` kernel